-Megestrol is a member of the general group of drugs known as hormones or hormone antagonists.
-It is a synthetic progestin (female hormone), and its action in the body is similar to the natural hormone progesterone.
+Megestrol is a member of the group of drugs known as hormones or hormone antagonists.
+It is a manmade form of progestin (a female hormone), and its action in the body is similar to the natural hormone progesterone.
 It is unclear how it stops cancer cells from growing, but the drug appears to compete for hormone receptor sites on the cell.
 It seems to change the way estrogen stimulates cancer cells.
 It is also unclear how the hormone increases appetite.
 However, the weight that is gained appears to be due to an increase in stored fat, rather than water weight or muscle.

 Before taking this medicine

 - If you are allergic to anything, including medicines, dyes, additives, or foods.

 - If you have any medical conditions such as kidney disease, liver disease (including hepatitis), heart disease, congestive heart failure, gout, or infections.
 These conditions may require that your medicine dose, regimen, or timing be changed.

 - If you have diabetes.
 Megestrol may increase your blood sugar and change your insulin needs.
 You and your doctor may need to watch your glucose levels closely while you are getting this drug.

 - If you have had blood clots or stroke.
 Rarely, megestrol can cause blood clots in the leg or arm, the lungs, or brain (stroke).